kailash-manasarovar/statement/docs/timeline/2025/may.md

 ![Posts not actionable](../../content/images/fake-accounts/posts-are-not-actionable.png)

+- I always felt that this was saying, *we can do whatever we like, we don't care*, but were they worried just a little?
+Especially if it is Lorraine's hair and we can match it to the footage.

 !!! danger "Please note"
-    - I post about 1% of this kind of interaction I receive on a daily basis.
+    - Only about 1% of these interactions with hackers and stalkers that I was dealing with every day for years get into the book.

 ## Spy-cams in London N2 also??